midorinom/Dreaming-Forest/README.md

 `lib`

-Server actions, definitions and fetch functions.
+Server actions, definitions, fetch functions and utility functions.

 - Server actions are used inside client components to make requests to the server.
 - Definitions contain Typescript type definitions.
 - Fetch functions are used in server components to fetch data from the server that are then propped down to client components.
+- Utility functions

 `ui`